Going on a trip is truly one of the delights of life.

 From a customer’s point-of-view, the ability to easily access their chat data on a conversational AI platform is yet another aspect that adds to the convenience of the medium.
 But from a business point-of-view, chatbots are a rich source of data on their consumers – offering insight into their purchase history, experience, positive and negative feedback etc.

 More fundamentally, conversational AI allows for continuous market research – literally generating qualitative data by the second!
-Companies can use this data to make substantial changes to existing product/service offerings, as well as to introduce new offerings.
+With the help of conversational analytics, companies can use data to make substantial changes to existing product/service offerings, as well as to introduce new offerings.

 Ultimately, everything that’s been discussed so far contributes to one very tangible reason why companies in the travel industry need to embrace chatbots.
 And that is…